As a video editor, you will want to ensure you have mastered all things audio and how to fade out audio in Premiere Pro is at the top of the list!

 Audio fade out is an integral part of the editing process and is essential for the transition between scenes.
+A seamless audio transition is a work of art, and the fade out audio transition is the perfect integration.

 What is an audio fade out?